outerhavenphoenix/MBMO/README.md

     // Investigate if Konami designed development system to have additional requirements for resources.
 (It would seem as if they don't know how to use embedded tables or meta tables :( )
     // Seriouly, Konami, kids that develop *ROBLOX* games can code LUA better than you.

-    // Figure out what proccessingCount does
+    // Figure out what SetResourceSvars does, seems to be set in a debug function.
+     Have to figure out the script load order or get a IH method of invoking this C function.
         TppMotherBaseManagement.SetResourceSvars{
             resource = "CommonMetal",
             usableCount = 100,